filippo-orru/personal-site-hugo/content/blog/updating-site-theme/index.md

 {{< /image >}}

 The site's theme is based on [hugo-coder](https://github.com/luizdepra/hugo-coder).
 It's free and supports both light and dark mode and has a minimal and clean look.
 A great starting point for customization.
-Most notably, the redesigned home page features the new logo in the center, which and really draws attention to the name.
+Most notably, the redesigned home page features the new logo in the center, which really draws attention to the name.
 Around it, I added some matrix dots inspired by a recent [newsletter by Erik D. Kennedy](https://www.learnui.design/newsletter.html).

 {{< image src="img/comparisons/home-new.png" alt="New home page." >}}
   New home page.